 Mood and Cognitive Changes from Smoked Cannabis

-Table of Contents
+Contents

-1. Introduction
+Introduction

 As cannabis becomes more legal around the world, many people are curious about how smoking it affects mood and brain function.
 With millions of users worldwide, it’s important to understand how cannabis impacts memory, focus, and emotions.